Paris symphonies: Reception

 According to the composer Giuseppe Maria Cambini, who participated in the orchestra, the finest musicians in Paris performed in the premieres of the symphonies, and received them with "rapture".
 Edited by Saint-Georges, the symphonies were published in Paris by Sieber.
 The works were very popular with public and press, and were soon published in London and Vienna.
-Haydn's very good friend Mozart called them "concert essentials".
+Haydn's very good friend Mozart expressed admiration for them.

 The anonymous critic of the Mercure de France particularly praised Haydn's ability to write "monothematic" sonata expositions (as they are now called; see sonata form): "this vast genius, who in each one of his pieces knows how to draw developments so rich and varied from a unique theme (sujet) – very different from those sterile composers who pass continually from one idea to another for lack of knowing how to present one idea in varied forms".

 Modern critics also appreciate the works.
 Robbins Landon calls them "a remarkable fusion of brilliance, elegance, and warmth."
 Charles Rosen writes "There is not a measure, even the most serious, of these great works which is not marked by Haydn's wit; and his wit has now grown so powerful and so efficient that it has become a sort of passion, a force at once omnivorous and creative."